miili/StreamPick/README.md

 Installation
 ------------

 There sure are numerous methods add a module to Python.
-Here are the most comman ones.
+Check out these:

 Clone from the GitHub repository